 I have gone over this one hundred times, it seems.

 The fight is true though, that much is certain.
 I remember the party well, not only because of the crime committed after it but because it happened to be my birthday.
-It seemed as though a hundred people streamed in and out of the house that I shared with roommates.
-I barely knew any of them, but this was Jenny's brainchild, and they all knew her.
+It seemed as though a hundred people streamed in and out of the house where I lived alone.
+My parents knew at the start that I wasn't made for dorm life, I have proven that enough in the past.

 Garcia watches the emotions play over my face as though studying them for a tell.
 I don't give her any, at least I don't think I do.
 I'm not very sure of how I come off to strangers, and what I do know about my effect on others isn't that promising.
 I don't understand sometimes.
 I don't know what to do.